HimoriK/book/src/ch04-03-slices.md

 Ownership affects how lots of other parts of Rust work, so we’ll talk about these concepts further throughout the rest of the book.
-Let’s move on to Chapter 5 and look at grouping pieces of data together in a `struct`.
+Let’s move on to Chapter 5 and grouping pieces of data into a `struct`.

 [ch13]: ch13-02-iterators.html
 [ch6]: ch06-02-match.html#patterns-that-bind-to-values